-The aim of this document is to define international guidelines able to frame a strategic organizational model to combine youth participation social impact and promotion of youth entrepreneurship inside and outside coworking spaces in Europe.
+The aim of this document is to define international guidelines able to frame a strategic organizational model to combine the social impact of youth participation and promotion of youth entrepreneurship inside and outside coworking spaces in Europe.
 A specific methodology of research, evaluation and co-creation among the partners of the CO(YOUTH) Working has been defined and included in this document.

 specific methodology of research, evaluation and co-creation among the partners of the COYOUTH Working has been defined and included in this document.
-The Youth Policy Department of the Municipality of Cinisello Balsamo is engaged in promotion the activities aimed to enhance the youth employability and social entrepreneurship through projects oriented towards competence development, in a view of the human and social capital enrichment of the territory.
-It uses to propose multi-level and professionalizing trainings, the sense of initiative promotion, activities planned to improve the social and work inclusion, and the support to the community living and participation.
-Within the line of the mission of the Institution, the responsible of the Service has participated to the two editions of the Towards Collaborative Practices: the first one took part in 2016, on the topic regarding innovation and the social entrepreneurship, while the second one took part in 2018, and the main focus was on the topic regarding environmental dimension.
-From the discussion with the different participants emerged the necessity to reflect on the impact of coworking spaces on the local development, on the youth employability and, above all, their relation to the youth work.
+The Youth Policy Department of the Municipality of Cinisello Balsamo is engaged in promotion the activities aimed at enhancing the youth employability and social entrepreneurship through projects oriented towards competence development, in a view of the human and social capital enrichment of the territory.
+Its purpose is to use multi-level and professionalizing trainings, the promotion of the sense of initiative, activities planned to improve social and work inclusion, and the support to the community living and participation.
+In line with the mission of the Institution, the responsible of the Service has participated in both editions of the Towards Collaborative Practices: the first one took place in 2016, on the topic of innovation and the social entrepreneurship, while the second one took part in 2018, and the main focus was on the topic regarding environmental dimension.
+From the discussion with the different participants emerged the necessity to reflect on the impact of coworking spaces on local development, on youth employability and, above all, their relation to youth work.

-How much these initiatives are really contributing to the competence development, to the youth social and work inclusion?
+How much are these initiatives really contributing to competence development, to social and work inclusion?
 How much do they manage to promote solidarity, protagonism, youth involvement and participation?
-What are the key factors that allow the positive results achievement in this direction?
+What are the key factors that enable the achievement of positive results in this direction?

 The analysis of the experiences brings out two reverse tendencies.
-When it comes to coworking it is more business oriented, the manager often relegates the social function to the boundary lines and or marketing.
-The figures chosen to manage the space, initiatives and projects frequently are 8 significantly specialized in new labour market trends, but they are less experienced and have lower- degree in connecting with the social fabric.
-In coworking more social innovation oriented, instead, the manager uses the business elements almost exclusively to get a sort of "quality patent".
-The figures chosen in order to manage the space, initiatives and projects are experts in the social activities and, tendentiously, are more directed towards public support sources research than entrepreneurship actions.
-Examples and experiments of success are showing that the interaction between the users of the co-working space cannot be left to chance: there is a need for the necessary methods and tools in order to foster interaction and synergies between the ones who live it.
+When it comes to coworking it is more business oriented, the manager often delegates the social function to the boundary lines and/or marketing.
+The figures chosen to manage the space, initiatives and projects frequently are significantly specialized in new labour market trends, but they are less experienced and have lower educational level in connecting with the social fabric.
+On the other hand, in a more socially oriented co-working, the manager uses the business elements almost exclusively to get a sort of "quality patent".
+The figures chosen in order to manage the space, initiatives and projects are experts in social activities and tend to be more directed towards research for public support sources than entrepreneurship actions.
+Successful examples and experiments have shown that the interaction between the users of the co- working space cannot be left to chance: there is a need for specific methods and tools in order to foster interaction and synergies between the ones who live it.
 The animating activity has to be induced.
-But, more frequently, the coworking is brought to become a "closed system", which relates mostly to the labor market, eliminating the animation figures.
+However, most of the time, the coworking is brought to become a "closed system", which relates mostly to the labor market, eliminating the animation figures.

-Co(YOUTH) Working aims to create a model that allow coworking spaces to have a relevant social impact on the local community, to be a service that is economically sustainable and to promote the effective development of the entrepreneurship skills of the youngsters who are frequenting the coworking spaces.
+Co(YOUTH) Working aims to create a model that allows coworking spaces to have a relevant social impact on the local community, to be a service that is economically sustainable and to promote the effective development of the entrepreneurship skills of the youngsters who are frequenting the coworking spaces.
 A vision of the "open" coworking space, in a constant relationship and dialogue both with youngsters who are living and feeling this kind of space and the external subjects belonging to the local community, fuelling a virtuous process of participation, active citizenship and human and social resource development.